-7. RECENT WORK
+6. RECENT WORK

 Spatial comparisons are at the heart of two developing computational models.
 The first calculates the best color compromise for the problem of color gamut mismatch between print and display media.
+Colorimetry, even in the most recent standards, allows the input of radiances from only one pixel in the calculations.
+Since color in humans is a spatial comparison, image processing using spatial optimization makes different colorimetric displays look much more similar.
 The second is the detailed study of contrast and assimilation to determine the human spatial processing mechanisms well enough to propose a joint model.